-This is the world that Top Games Inc. (TGI) operates in—a world where attention is short, loyalty is rare, and competition hits harder than a boss fight gone wrong.
-Yet under CEO David Guo (also known as Yaoqi Guo), the company has carved out a surprisingly durable position.
-According to Guo, the goal is simple: build games people actually want to return to, not just click through.
+This is the environment in which Top Games (TGI) operates—a space where attention is fleeting, loyalty is rare, and competition hits harder than a boss fight gone wrong.
+Under CEO David Guo, the company has carved out a durable position.
+As Guo puts it, the goal is simple: build games people genuinely want to return to, not just click through.

-TGI launched in 2015, and within a few years had become one of the most recognizable names in online and mobile gaming.
-The company’s mission—“to create engaging games for players worldwide”—sounds like marketing boilerplate at first glance.
-But the output tells a different story.
-Today, TGI’s portfolio spans strategy, RPG, action, idle, and even hybrid runner-style games, including Evony: The King’s Return, Run!
+Founded in 2015, TGI quickly became one of the most recognizable names in online and mobile gaming.
+Its mission—“to create engaging games for players worldwide”—is reflected in a portfolio spanning strategy, RPG, action, idle, and hybrid runner titles, including Evony: The King’s Return and Run!
 Goddess, Aquarium Crush, Kingdom of Gods, and Salon Superstars.

-The studio now serves over 250 million players, with localization reaching 25+ languages.
-And yet, its strategy hasn’t been “make one hit, repeat until it stops working.”
-Instead, TGI experiments across genres, much like a chef trying new recipes instead of cooking the same dish forever.
-This willingness to stretch, remix, and hybridize is becoming essential in a market that rewards novelty as much as familiarity.
+The studio serves over 250 million players, localizing content in 25+ languages.
+Rather than relying on a single hit, TGI experiments across genres—much like a chef trying new recipes instead of repeating the same dish.
+This willingness to innovate has become essential in a market that rewards both novelty and familiarity.

 Smarter Growth, Not Louder Advertising